J&K: Soldier killed in Pakistani firing along LoC

-A soldier was killed in fresh ceasefire violation by Pakistan along the Line of Control (LoC) in Sunderbani sector of a sector of Rajouri district in Jammu and Kashmir on Tuesday.
+A soldier was killed in fresh ceasefire violation by Pakistan along the Line of Control (LoC) in Sunderbani sector of the sector of Rajouri district in Jammu and Kashmir on Tuesday.

 Jammu-based Public Relations Officer (PRO) of Army, Lieutenant Colonel Devender Anand said 34-year-old Naik Krishan Lal was killed when Pakistan Army resorted to unprovoked firing at Indian posts in Sunderbani sector along the LoC.